Obtain the 2017-18 roll assessed values for a secured parcel by entering the Assessor’s Parcel Number (APN) on Assessed Value Lookup (AVL).

 Property assessed on the Unsecured tax roll: If you are inquiring about business property, boats or aircraft assessed on the Unsecured roll, please see our Business Personal Property page.

-Reviews and Appeals The review filing period is closed
+Reviews and Appeals The review filing period is open

 - Informal review by the Assessor's Office, or